This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 International students who graduate with associate degrees have been admitted to universities throughout the United States and transfer as third year juniors.

 Community Education Admission

 Community Education classes offer many opportunities for professional development and personal enrichment for the community.
 Schedules are flexible and classes are offered throughout the year.
 Classes are open to the public.
-Students do not have to be enrolled in OC degree programs to attend.
-To register, students should visit the OC webpage at olympic.edu/programs-classes/community-education.
-A selection of community education classes is available each quarter, a comprehensive list of classes is available on the webpage at the web address above.
+Students do not have to be enrolled in Olympic College degree programs to attend.
+To register, students should visit the Olympic College Community Education webpage.
+A selection of community education classes is available each term, a comprehensive list of classes is available on the webpage at the web address above.

 Running Start is a dual enrollment program created by the Washington State Legislature to expand educational opportunities for high school juniors and seniors.
-Running Start students can enroll in college-level classes, tuition free, for up to 15 credits or a maximum of 1.2 Full Time Equivalent (FTE) combined between the high school and college.
-Students are responsible for any tuition above 15 credits, or 1.2 FTE and for any coursework taken below college-level or during summer quarter.
+Running Start students can enroll in college-level classes, tuition-free, for up to 15 credits or a maximum of 1.2 Full Time Equivalent (FTE) combined between the high school and college.
+Students are responsible for any tuition above 15 credits, or 1.2 FTE, and for any coursework taken below college-level or during summer term.
 Students are also responsible for college fees, transportation and book expenses.

 High school juniors and seniors who wish to enroll as Running Start must:

 - Be under the age of 21

 - Be classified as a junior or senior